wkliao/pandana_read_case/README.md

   are **'my_start'** and **'my_end'**.
   + lower bound: the first array index 'i' such that 'dataset[i] == my_start'
   + upper bound: the last array index 'j' such that 'dataset[j] == my_end'
+  + Once i and j have been found, the process uses them to read a subarray starting from index 'i' till 'j' ('i' and 'j' can be used to construct an HDF5 hyperslab).

 Parallel read is done one group at a time, which consists of the following steps.